ON THIS PAGE

 For nectar, fruit and foliage eaters

 That doesn’t just mean feathery friends.
-Lizards supplement their diet with berries too, so plant some species that produce fruit small enough to be a lizard’s lunch e.g. coprosma, muehlenbeckia, melicytus or gaultheria.
+Lizards supplement their diet with berries too, so plant some species that produce fruit small enough to be a lizard’s lunch, for example, coprosma, muehlenbeckia, melicytus or gaultheria.

 Kōwhai, pūriri and kohekohe are great in the garden because they can provide food in colder months when food is most scarce.